Whitworth University: Student life

 The Associated Students of Whitworth University ("ASWU") is in charge of clubs and activities on campus.
 The ASWU is composed of four executive officers (President, Vice President, Finance Director and Communications Director) who coordinate the student government and lead the student body, several residence hall senators and representatives who represent specific living areas and hold voting power, and coordinators who are responsible for programming in specialized areas.

 Campus media

-Whitworth.fm is the campus' online radio station, owned and operated by ASWU.
-The station includes music, talk shows and coverage of Whitworth sporting events.

 The Whitworthian is the weekly student newspaper.
-The paper has received a number of awards, including "Best All-Around Non-Daily Student Newspaper" from the National Mark of Excellence Awards sponsored by the Society of Professional Journalists in 2009.
+The paper received the "Best All-Around Non-Daily Student Newspaper" award from the Society of Professional Journalists in 2009.

-Canopy is Whitworth's yearbook that has been in publication since 1914.
-The yearbook has won numerous awards including "Best in Show" awards from the Associated Collegiate Press, and "Most Outstanding University Yearbook for 2017" and first-place award among universities with a student population of 1,701-2,500 from the American Scholastic Press Association.
+Natsihi (pronounced "Not-See-Hee) is the Whitworth University yearbook taking its name from the Spokane Native American word meaning "among the pines."
+Over the years Natsihi has won national awards such as "Best in Show" and "Most Outstanding University Yearbook for 2017" from the Associated Collegiate Press.